CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-cluster/lustre-import-from-S3-bucket.md

 `module load libfabric-aws/1.13.2amzn1.0`

+## Verify Input Data

-## Verify that the input data was imported from the S3 bucket
+The input data was imported from the S3 bucket to the lustre file system (/fsx).

 `cd /fsx/12US2`